McDonald's: Worker complaints

 The Roosevelt Institute, a liberal think tank, accuses some McDonald's restaurants of actually paying less than the minimum wage to entry positions due to "rampant" wage theft.

 France

 Workers at the McDonald's franchise at Saint-Barthélémy, Marseille, occupied the restaurant in protest against its planned closure.
-Employing 77 people, the restaurant is the second-biggest private sector employer in Saint-Barthélémy, which has an unemployment rate of 30 percent.
+The restaurant is the second-biggest private sector employer in Saint-Barthélémy, which has an unemployment rate of 30 percent.
 Lawyers for Kamel Guemari, a shop steward at the franchise, claimed an attempt was made to kill him when a car drove at him in the restaurant car park.

 South Korea

 In South Korea, McDonald's pays part-time employees $5.50 an hour and is accused of paying less with arbitrary schedule adjustments and pay delays.

 United Kingdom

 As of 2013, 90% of McDonald's UK workforce were on zero-hour contracts, making it potentially the largest such private sector employer in the country.
-In April 2017, after workers engaged in labor strke, all employees were given the option of fixed contracts.
+In April 2017, after workers engaged in labor strike, all employees were given the option of fixed contracts.